There are currently no active references in this article.

 Conservation status Least concern (LC)

-Acer elegantulum has a distinct resemblance to A. campbellii, from which it is separated in the Flora of China key only by having a glabrous instead of a pubescent disc within the flower.
-A rigorous phylogenetic study of this series is urgently needed.
-As seen at Hergest Croft, the posture of the leaves is slightly different, those of A. elegantulum being slightly drooping whereas those of the A. campbellii group are held flat.
-The leaves of A. elegantulum are also smaller and, in the specimens seen, more deeply lobed, giving a shape suggestive of that of Cannabis sativa.
+Acer elegantulum is one of the more recent introductions in series Sinensia, its affinity to its relatives from China immediately apparent.
+From A. flabellatum and those close to it that are better known in collections, the posture of the leaves is slightly different, those of A. elegantulum being slightly drooping whereas those of the A. flabellatum, and relatives, are held flat.
+The leaves of A. elegantulum are also smaller and, in the specimens seen, more deeply and jaggedly lobed, giving a shape suggestive of that of Cannabis sativa.
 The leaves flush with shiny bronze to deep purple-brown, but become green when mature, with the stems remaining green.
 The whole plant has a very pendulous habit like other members of series Sinensia.

-Acer elegantulum is represented in the major English and European collections, where it seems to grow well, flowering and fruiting well after 12–15 years, and it is also cultivated in the milder parts of North America.
-The first introduction seems to have been made in about 1985 from Shanghai Botanic Garden (van Gelderen et al. 1994), while a flourishing tree of over 3 m at Westonbirt derives from a 1986 introduction from Hangzhou Botanical Garden (le Hardÿ de Beaulieu 2003).
+The species is represented in the major European collections, where it seems to grow well, flowering and fruiting well after 12–15 years, and it is also cultivated in the milder parts of North America.
+The first introduction seems to have been made in about 1985 from Shanghai Botanic Garden (van Gelderen et al. 1994), while a flourishing tree of over 5 m at Westonbirt derives from a 1986 introduction from Hangzhou Botanical Garden (le Hardÿ de Beaulieu 2003).
 It soon became available to collectors through the nursery trade.
-A tree at Tregrehan planted in 1989 is still only a couple of metres tall, but this may be due to its situation in a rather shaded place (T. Hudson, pers. comm.
-2007).
-A specimen at Sandling Park, Kent was 3 m tall in 2006 (TROBI).
+A specimen at Sandling Park, Kent, grown from the Hangzhou introduction was 6 m tall in 2018 (The Tree Register 2018).
+Plants sourced from Heritage Seedlings grow at the Hoyt Arboretum, Oregon, while a specimen so named, sourced from Piroche Plants Inc. has recently been added to the maple collection at the David C. Lam Asian Garden, Vancouver.